To observe the action of Zn, Fe, Cu and Al metals on the following salt solutions:

 Arrange Zn, Fe, Cu and Al metals in the decreasing order of reactivity based on the above results.

 Metals are elements and are good conductors of heat and electricity.
-Most of the metals are electropositive in nature and the metal atoms lose electrons in chemical reactions to form cations.
+Most metals are electropositive in nature and the metal atoms lose electrons in chemical reactions to form cations.
 The more reactive a metal, the greater tendency it has to form a positive ion in a chemical reaction.

 How are metals arranged in a periodic table?

-Now, let’s find out the properties of metals…
+Now, let’s explore the properties of metals…

 Physical properties of metals: